What Is a Casino Bonus and How Does It Work?

 How Reload Bonuses Differ from Welcome Bonuses

 The key difference lies in the target audience.
 Welcome bonuses are for newbies, while reload bonuses are for the regulars.
-Welcome bonuses tend to be larger and more flashy, designed to grab attention.
+Welcome bonuses tend to be larger and flashy, designed to grab attention.
 Reload bonuses, on the other hand, are usually smaller but offered more frequently.
 Another difference is the wagering requirements.
-Sometimes, the wagering requirements for reload bonuses might be a bit more player-friendly compared to those attached to welcome bonuses.
+Sometimes, the wagering requirements for reload bonuses might be more player-friendly than those attached to welcome bonuses.
 It’s all about keeping the existing players happy, after all.
 Plus, welcome bonuses are a one-time thing, while reload bonuses can be claimed multiple times, depending on the casino’s promotions.

 Examples of Reload Bonus Offers